-When we think about a digital transformation with data specifically, it’s digital enablement and enhancement across a business, delivering value through greater understanding, alignment and actioning of digital and offline data, that we mean (and will discuss throughout this page).
+When we think about a digital transformation with data specifically, it’s digital enablement and enhancement across a business, delivering value through greater understanding, alignment and actioning of digital and offline data.

 For that reason, a digital data transformation is not limited to traditionally offline brands.
-In fact, as it works to bring fragmented data points and platforms together across an organisation’s wider ecosystem – on and offline – a digital data transformation creates a clear overview of how to enhance and expand and see greater value – even for brands who are already online.
+In fact, as it works to bring fragmented data points and platforms together across an organisation’s wider ecosystem – on and offline – digital data transformation creates a clear overview of how to enhance, expand, and see the greater value – even for brands who are already online.

 From highlighting how and where to move to drive exceptional, relevant customer experiences, to knowing how to streamline internal operations, or adjust product – that data holds the key to growth.

 A true digital transformation with data will work to implement and refine the right unified tools, data strategy, data management, process, and analytics to enable that accurate data insight – aligning and refining on and offline data to support intelligently informed decision-making across the business.

 Of course, as every organisation will have different goals, priorities, and ambitions, no two processes will be the same – each organisation will have different starting points and technologies in place for a digital transformation.

 The information below will outline key considerations, common objectives, benefits, and use cases for implementing a digital transformation with data across a business.

 2 / Creating a Coherent Plan for Digital Transformation